digital-ai/release-integration-sdk-workshop/part-1/lab-2-create-project-repository.md

 **⚠️ NOTE:**  You need a GitHub account to do so.

 Follow the instructions on GitHub to create the new repository.
+For the workshop, we recommend to set up a private repository in your personal GitHub space.
 Note the URL of the new repository.

 ## Check out repository